mfandohan05/CommunityCloset/README.md

+Got you — the issue is that your triple-backticks were never closed before the “future improvements / license / acknowledgments” sections, so GitHub thinks the entire rest of the file is still inside the same code block.

+Here’s the fixed README.md with properly closed code fences and corrected formatting.
+Copy/paste this entire thing — it will render correctly.

+⸻

 # **CommunityCloset**
 A modern, full-stack, React + Supabase web application that allows users to **donate clothing**, **shop for donated items**, and **manage a cart + checkout flow** — all built as an online nonprofit shopping experience.